sahib/misc/how-to-bug/how-to-bug.rst

 =================

 * Should be automated (if possible at all -> Matlab, UI, hardware)
+* Should be easy, fast and effortless to run (possible to divide into sets)
 * Happy path is not enough, but the most important one.
 * Unit tests should have no dependencies
 * Don't test things that are not in your software (json.Marshal)